Small Business Development

 Small Business Enterprise (SBE) Program

 Businesses interested in pursuing a SBE certification must meet the specific size standards, including being a small business, and have personal net worth within the threshold and submit a completed application with supporting documents.
-Certified DBE firms are eligible to be considered for SBE certification without submitting an SBE application.
+Certified DBE firms are considered for SBE certification without submitting an SBE application.

 How to Apply for SBE Status in Kentucky